svazqz/next-api-generator/README.md

 ### Schema

-At the heart of Initio is the Schema, a ZodObject that defines the structure for key elements of an API request, including query parameters, URL parameters, rquest body, and response.
+At the heart of next-api-generator is the Schema, a ZodObject that defines the structure for key elements of an API request, including query parameters, URL parameters, rquest body, and response.
 This robust schema validation ensures consistency and reliability across your application.
 The schemas will be located on each app acording to the domain of each app.
 This way every app can set their own scope foe each schema.
 An example of this schema could be `app/data/geo/schemas.ts` containing:

 ```typescript
 /* eslint-disable @typescript-eslint/no-unused-vars */